vavargasdev/va_pynotes/README.md

 # VaPyNotes - A Simple Python Notes Application

-VaPyNotes is a straightforward desktop application for taking and managing text-based notes, built with Python and the wxPython GUI toolkit.
+VaPyNotes is a desktop application for taking and managing text-based notes, built with Python and the wxPython GUI toolkit.

 The main focus is on usability, allowing for quick retrieval and simultaneous viewing of multiple notes organized by categories.